Last Updated on

 5) Copy what others are doing.

-Now over to you: Leave a comment whether you’re planning to add a subscription box and put effort in email marketing?
+Now over to you: Leave a comment whether you’re planning to add a subscription box and put the effort into email marketing.
 If not, what’s the reason?